Churchill’s unique location

 Northern Lights – February + March

 The experience is as much about setting as spectacle.
-Picture stepping out onto the frozen shores of Hudson Bay, the snow crunching beneath your boots, as green and violet ribbons unfurl silently across the sky.
-Or watching from the warmth of a tundra buggy or remote glass-roofed cabin, hot drink in hand.
+Imagine stepping onto the frozen shores of Hudson Bay, snow crunching beneath your boots, as ribbons of green and violet unfurl silently overhead.
+Or watch from the warmth of a tundra buggy or remote glass-roofed cabin, a hot drink in hand.
+The science – charged solar particles colliding with gases in Earth’s atmosphere – is fascinating, but what endures is the stillness, the silence and the feeling of witnessing something ancient and otherworldly.

 Aurora above Churchill, Manitoba